 It’s certainly a “nice to have”, but you can bargain on it costing at least a few hundred baht more than an airport taxi.

-- Recent examples – A 4 seater car from the airport to Surin 700 THB; 4 months earlier, I paid $27 for my hotel to arrange this to Laguna – over 900 THB.
+- Recent examples – A 4 seater car from the airport to Surin ฿700; 4 months earlier, I paid $27 for my hotel to arrange this for me to Laguna – this is over ฿900.
+A small price difference but a big difference in vehicle quality.

 Hire Your Own Driver